This is strange hand made coin spoon.

 twisty stem

-I suspect that it was supposed to be a bow or something.
+I suspect that it was supposed to be a bow or ribbon.

 Perhaps this was a school project.